Call

 Law

 It’s important to know your legal rights (and duties) when bicycling in Florida.
 It is especially important after a bicycle accident (we call them bicycle “crashes” and explain why here).
-Florida bicycles laws can be difficult to understand.
+Florida bicycle laws can be difficult to understand.

 This is a general overview of Florida’s bicycle laws.
 To see them in their completion, please visit Florida’s Department of Transportation.
 For any questions about this State’s bike laws, or about your rights to the road, contact Florida’s Bike Law Attorney Peter Wilborn directly.